Yapen

-Yapen (also Japan, Jobi) is an island of Papua, Indonesia.
+Yapen (also Japen, Jobi) is an island of Papua, Indonesia.
 The Yapen Strait separates Yapen and the Biak Islands to the north.
 It is in Cenderawasih Bay off the north-western coast of the island of New Guinea.
 To the west is Mios Num Island across the Mios Num Strait, and to the east Kurudu Island.
 Off the southeast coast of Yapen are the Amboi Islands and to the southwest are the Kuran Islands.
 Together these islands form the Yapen Islands Regency within the province of Papua.
 It is populated with communities of Yobi, Randowaya, Serui, and Ansus.
 Its highest point is 1,496 m.

 First recorded sighting by Europeans is by Spanish navigator Álvaro de Saavedra who landed on 24 June 1528 when trying to return from Tidore to New Spain.
 It was then charted as Paine within the Islas de Oro (Golden Islands in Spanish), as they called Yapen and the present day Schoutens.
-In 1545 it was visited by Íñigo Órtiz de Retes on board of galleon San Juan.
+In 1545 it was visited by Íñigo Ortiz de Retes on board of galleon San Juan.

 The earthquake of 1979 caused serious damage and killed at least 115 people on the island.